“This post may contain affiliate links, which means we may receive a small commission, at no cost to you, if you make a purchase through a link.”

 Tailwind tribes has been key in achieving the 1,000% increase in traffic on Pinterest.

 You can search for Tailwind Tribes in your niche and either join or request to join depending on the group manager.
+I have created a family travel tailwind tribe which you can join and post your vertical family travel pins.

 When you are scheduling your posts you can also add to your tribes: